casid/jusecase/README.md

 }
 ```

-Of course you can throw a custom exception that better suits the project you are actually working with.
+In a real world usecase you would throw a custom exception that better suits the project you are actually working with.
+Error handling is completely up to you and your requirements.

 I recommend to have a look at the entire login example:
 - [Login.java](https://github.com/casid/jusecase/blob/master/src/test/java/org/jusecase/example/login/Login.java)
 - [LoginTest.java](https://github.com/casid/jusecase/blob/master/src/test/java/org/jusecase/example/login/LoginTest.java)

 ## Built in support for dependency injection
-Dependency injection details are completely hidden to your application.
+Dependency injection details are completely hidden from your application and managed at one central place.

-For instance, you might have a central class that encapsulates your business logic.
+For instance, you might want to have a central class that encapsulates your business logic.
 In terms of JUsecase, this would be a UsecaseExecutor:

 ```java
 public interface UsecaseExecutor {